splunk/public-o11y-docs/synthetics/api-test/set-up-api-test.rst

 #.
 In the :guilabel:`Name` field, enter a name for your test.
 #.
 Beside :guilabel:`Steps`, select :guilabel:`Add requests` to add requests to your API test.
 The requests setup page opens.
 #.
 Add as many requests as you would like to include in your test, including setup and validation steps.
+#.
+Select :strong:`Try now` to run your test to check if each step passes or fails.
+Run results aren't stored.

 .. _api-test-steps: